-Custom printed decals and stickers present quick and easy ways to transform most solid surfaces.
+Custom-printed decals and stickers present quick and easy ways to transform most solid surfaces.
 They can impart critical information, bright colors, or beautiful design.
 Stickers and decals can be used indoors or outdoors, and both are quite durable.
-The best quality decals and stickers are made from vinyl.
-Both come with an applied adhesive and a slick paper backing that protects the adhesive until you remove the backing to affix your design.
+The best quality decals and stickers are made from either vinyl or polyester material.
+Both come with an applied permanent adhesive and a slick paper backing that protects the adhesive until you remove the backing to affix your design.

-Decals and stickers are pretty much the same things, right?
+Stickers and decals are pretty much the same things, right?
 Not quite.
-If you don’t know the difference, you may order the wrong option for your needs.
+You may order the wrong option for your needs if you don't know the difference.
 That said, understanding the difference between decals vs. stickers is essential to your satisfaction.
-Yet, Google searches turn up a dizzying array of conflicting opinions that are likely to confuse you further.
+Yet, Google searches turn up a dizzying array of conflicting opinions and labels that will likely confuse you further.
 Not to worry — Printmoz to the rescue!

 So, to finally address the difference between stickers and decals.
-Stickers come with two layers, and decals come with three.
+Stickers come with two layers, and cut stickers and decals come with three.
 It seems a small difference, but it has big repercussions!